 - Employ principles of business, finance, and economics to develop and implement effective plans for practice-level, system-wide practice; population health practice; and administrative initiatives that will improve the quality of care delivery.

-Applicants must hold a master’s degree in nursing or a related field (i.e., M.P.H., M.B.A., M.H.A.) and a current license to practice as a registered nurse in the United States (Connecticut licensure is not required).
+Applicants must hold a master’s degree in nursing or a related field (i.e., M.P.H., M.B.A., M.H.A.) and a current license to practice as a registered nurse, advanced practice nurse, or certified nurse midwife in the United States (Connecticut licensure is not required).
 If the applicant’s bachelor of science degree is not in nursing, the master’s degree must be in nursing.
 Prior to enrolling, all candidates are required to have taken and passed (or to take and pass) a graduate-level statistics course.

 Non-nursing master’s degree applicants are required to have a portfolio review conducted by no fewer than two members of the Yale School of Nursing’s Admissions Committee to determine the number of additional clinical hours that may be required.

 A total of 1,000 practicum hours is required for the D.N.P.
-The D.N.P. program itself provides 697.5 practicum hours (45 in N958a, 90 in N964b, 45 in health care policy, 67.5 in leadership, and 450 in a Leadership Immersion Practicum and D.N.P.
-Project).
-Those who entered with a master’s degree in nursing generally earned a minimum of 500 clinical hours and would therefore graduate from the D.N.P. program with a total of 1,197.5 hours, exceeding the required number of hours.
+Those who entered with a master’s degree in nursing generally earned a minimum of 500 clinical hours.
 By portfolio review, clinical hours prior to entry into the D.N.P. program for those with a non-nursing master’s degree will be determined by (1) the number of faculty-supervised hours in a health care management or policy experience, and (2) the number of faculty-supervised hours in a management, policy, or clinically related project or experience.
-Applicants who completed fewer than the 302.5 hours needed to meet the required 1,000 hours must fulfill those hours during the first two years of the D.N.P. experience through any one of the following mentored/supervised leadership practica:
+Applicants who completed fewer than the hours needed to meet the required 1,000 hours must fulfill those hours during the first two years of the D.N.P. experience through one or more of the following mentored/supervised leadership practica: